-The ridiculous, stupid, and totally unnecessary “fan service” found in nearly every single anime that has come out recently, ruining what may have been a good show by deviating its attention from the plot entirely, and makes you want to drop the series, however much you enjoyed it, erase it from your brain, by using household cleaning products and scrubbing vigorously, and never watch another show again as long as you live.
+The ridiculous, stupid, and totally unnecessary “fan service” found in nearly every single anime that has come out recently, ruined what may have been a good show by deviating its attention from the plot entirely, and making you want to drop the series, however much you enjoyed it, erase it from your brain, by using household cleaning products and scrubbing vigorously, and never watch another show again as long as you live.

 I’ve just completed my exams and so, I’ve been on summer holiday for a little over two weeks where I watched maybe a good few episodes of anime, changing series around every three days.
 Series I watched during this period include My Dress-Up Darling (I should say I’ve already caught up to the manga), Monster Girl Doctor, Komi-san Can’t Communicate, Tonikawa, and Aharen-san is Indecipherable, to name a few.

 Before you say, “Oh, this guy is full of tosh,” the latter two I am certain don’t include this atrocious idea of “fan service”.
 In the other cases, the writers of these anime could barely contain their eagerness in including ‘panty-shots’, beach episodes, and, of course, the utterly absurd motion of breasts that defy even the most simple principles of physics.